galacticoder/Qorc/README.md

    onion-service edge.
 TLS certificates are generated inside the stack.

-The first build pulls the Docker base images and installs the Node server dependencies inside the images, it does not install them on the host.
+The first build pulls the Docker base images and installs the Node server dependencies inside the images.
 Later starts reuse the built images:

 ```bash